Covid-19 Coronavirus Safety Precautions

 On arrival in Nepal

-- Use hand sanitiser regularly, when entering any building, before starting an activity and as often as possible throughout the activity
+- Use hand sanitizer regularly; when entering any building, before starting an activity, and as often as possible throughout the activity

-- Social distance as much as possible and where not possible wear a mask.
+- Social distance as much as possible, and when not possible wear a mask.

 Cleaning and Hand washing

-The guides, leaders and Sherpas will ensure that all group equipment is sanitised regularly.
+- The guides, leaders, and Sherpas will ensure that all group equipment is sanitized regularly.
 This includes in the dining and shower tents.
-Our guides will be washing their hands and/or using alcohol-based hand sanitizer before meeting groups, and at any other time they feel it is appropriate during and after the trip.
 Our staff will carry extra hand sanitizer, but we strongly recommend you bring your own

-We are encouraging our guides to maintain social distance between themselves and team members whenever possible.
-There will be times that, due to the nature of the activities, your guide will need to be within the recommended distancing.
+- We are encouraging our guides to maintain social distance between themselves and team members whenever possible.
+There will be times that, due to the nature of the activities, your guide will need to be within less than two meters of a member.
 On such occasions, we require our members and guides to have a face covering and to use the mask to cover your nose and mouth.
 If you are unable to wear a mask for medical reasons please contact the office to discuss prior to the trip so we can inform the guide.

 NOTICE FROM HOTEL MANAGEMENT:

-- Room and laundry service will not be provided until one week after arrival, just necessary items will be kept on the table on floor in the morning.
+- Room and laundry service will not be provided until one week after arrival

-- Sanitizer, soap must be used when meet people and when coming from outside.
+- Sanitizer must be used when meet people and when coming from outside

-- Social distancing must observed at all times
+- Social distancing must be observed at all times

-- Use hand sanitiser or wash hands regularly.
+- Use hand sanitizer or wash hands regularly

 - Remember to socially distance